DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## Project installation

 To deploy the project, you will need: [Python](https://www.python.org/) and database.
-The CRM software is developed and used with [MySQL](https://www.mysql.com/) database but taking into account compatibility with [PostgreSQL](https://www.postgresql.org) (passes the project tests).
+This Python CRM software is developed taking into account compatibility with [MySQL](https://www.mysql.com/) and [PostgreSQL](https://www.postgresql.org) databases.

 ### Fork the Repository

-Click the Fork button in the upper right corner of the repository's home page.
+Click the Fork button in the upper right corner of the [Django CRM GitHub](https://github.com/DjangoCRM/django-crm/) repository's home page.
 You now have a copy of the repository in your personal GitHub account.

 ### Clone the project